THE STORY OF RESTORING OUR HISTORIC PROPERTY ...

 No more prickly ash!

-This past weekend, our restoration crew was made up of four families.
+The next week, our restoration crew was made up of four families.
 They removed more of the dead, broken cedar trees on the west side of the old stone wall, installed another trail marker post, reflagged the Heritage Trail with yellow markers, and brush-cut a swampy part of the Beaver Trail.
 Join us coming Saturday morning to work on the Beaver Trail!